matejskubic/ser-research/BE%2Dterna-SER-Connectors.md

-# Informatio about BE-terna Microsoft Dynamics 365 for Finance and Operations Connectors for SER DOxis
+# Information about BE-terna Microsoft Dynamics 365 for Finance and Operations Connectors for SER Doxis
 BE-terna D365FO SER Connectors are add-ons for Microsoft Dynamics 365 for Finance and Operations (D365FO) that enable users to merge their daily business process with the SER Doxis solution.
 There are two connectors available:
 * **D365FO DIIA Connector**
 Optimizes the invoice processing process between D365FO and SER Doxis by providing an API web service for invoice documents and master data synchronization such as Vendors, Cost center, Items, Categories etc..
 * **D365FO Smartbridge Connector**